AICONSlab/HyperMapp3r/docs/install.md

 ## ANTs & Convert3D (c3d)

 If either ANTs or c3d are not installed on your machine, run `install_depends.sh`, located in the project directory.
-The required software will be installed in the `depends` directory
+The required software will be installed in the `depends` directory.
+If you are intrested to install c3d on MacOS or Windows, you can dowanlod it from [this link](http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.C3D).

 ## Installing package and dependencies for HippMapp3r locally